Angela Bassett: Media image

-Bassett has portrayed real life African-American women who are usually strong and intelligent.
+Bassett is widely regarded as one of the finest actresses of her generation.
+Bassett has portrayed real-life African-American women who are usually strong and intelligent.
 Bassett said in 2001 that she liked those roles and added: "That's the image that I like to put out there, and those are the parts I'm attracted to.
 But not iron-fist kind of strong, just self-assured.
 I'm nice too."
 She has turned down roles which she viewed as demeaning to her image.
 "This is a career about images.
 It's celluloid; they last for ever.
 I'm a black woman from America.
 My people were slaves in America, and even though we're free on paper and in law, I'm not going to allow you to enslave me on film, in celluloid, for all to see.
 And to cross the water, to countries where people will never meet people who look like me.
 So it becomes a bigger thing than me just becoming a movie star, and me just being on TV.
 So if you're going to show every black woman as 400lb or every black woman as the prostitute on the street ...
 But I have always maintained that [the roles] I cannot do because of the way I'm made up, or because of the way I think, I don't begrudge that there is someone else who has no issues with that."